DavisVaughan/almanac/tests/testthat/_snaps/rschedule.md

       rschedule_events(1)
     Condition
       Error in `rschedule_events()`:
       !
-Cannot extract events from an object of class <numeric>.
+Can't extract events from a <numeric>.

 # method is required for subclasses